 The life cycle

-- Second, the skill set of the entrenoveur is focused on converting a novel idea into a product or service.
+- The entrepreneur, while co-ordinating with the entrenoveur, manages the preparation of the product or service for the market and oversees the actions required to market and sell the product or service.
 The entrepreneur is focused on marketing and selling the product or service and managing the growth of the enterprise.

 These distinctions, in part, describe the differences between the practices of entrenovation and entrepreneurship.
 Two skill sets are required; each at different stages in the business life cycle.